adriellcardoso/adriellcardoso/README.md

 ### Hey everyone, welcome to my Github 👋

-A Solutions Architect, programmer, DevOps culture defender and coffee lover.
+A Squad Lead, Solutions Architect, Programmer, DevOps culture defender and coffee lover.

 "Programmer: A machine that turns coffee into code" (Timodeu)